grassrootseconomics/org-website/content/Blog/2022-end-year.md

 Using this technology as well as legal and implementation frameworks, we’ve helped marginalized communities launch 61 unique CICs since April – among 5,221 users who traded 66,291 times a volume of 62,000 USD worth of vouchers between each other for [traditional practices](https://www.grassrootseconomics.org/mweria), mutual support, commerce and financing.
 These 61 CICs were issued primarily by women’s savings groups, but also churches, queer communities, village elders, youth groups and farmers associations.
 While we have an amazing admin, tech and field team at Grassroots Economics that are really all pioneering Grassroots Economists - we did not accomplished this alone!

 ![image](images/blog/2022recap2.webp)
+Above you can see the number of daily transaction across Kenya, SA and Cameroon.
 I’m really proud of how the tech, legal and implementation system have been improved and utilized by some amazing partners:

 **Koornzaayer Foundation – LGBTQIA+ Economies of Support – Malindi**